Ali-Sheroz/PLGA-EE-Generalization/README.md

 | XGBoost | 21.86 ± 4.22 | −0.438 |
 | Linear Regression | 25.72 ± 1.42 | −0.785 |

-Across the repeated grouped partitions, **no candidate model consistently outperformed the mean-prediction reference for unseen drugs**.
-The lower MAE observed for Random Forest in the initial fixed partition was therefore partition-dependent rather than evidence of stable unseen-drug generalization.
+Across repeated drug-grouped partitions, no candidate model consistently outperformed the mean-prediction reference for unseen drugs.
+The apparent Random Forest advantage in the initial fixed partition was therefore partition-dependent rather than evidence of stable unseen-drug generalization.

 ### Overall Phase 4 Finding

 **No candidate model consistently outperformed the mean-prediction reference across repeated grouped partitions.** Random Forest outperformed the reference in 2 of 5 partitions, XGBoost in 1 of 5, while SVR and Linear Regression did not outperform it in any partition.